speedscale/docs/docs/guides/dlp.md

 ![example_csv](./dlp/example_csv.png)

 Enter replacement values into the second column.
 During replay, every instance of `READCTED-<...>` will be replaced with the value you enter.
+If you enjoy using the command line this can also be done using your default text editor with `speedctl edit user-data <userdata id>`.

 Save the file and push to Speedscale Cloud: